mtceballos/SIRENAdoc/SIRENAfunctions.rst

     - Register HEATOOL
     - Reading all programm parameters by using PIL
-    - Read XML info (including sampling rate)
+    - Read XML info
+    - Read the grading info from the input XML file
     - Obtain the samplig rate and the 'trig_reclength':
         - If Rcmethod starts with '@' :math:`\Rightarrow` List of record input FITS files.
 For every FITS file:
             - Open FITS file